What is Parkinson Disease?

 Decreased Sense of Smell

 Many people with PD experience an impaired sense of smell.
+Often they may also experience a decreased sense of taste.

 Vision may be affected, including impaired color perception and contrast sensitivity.